Skip to Content

 Photo by jayahimsa via Flickr

-Watch this video on setting up the Makey Makey (start at 1:00 for a focus on set up)
+Watch this video on setting up the Makey Makey65 (start at 1:00 for a focus on set up)

-Watch this basic explanation of how the Makey Makey works with completing a circuit
+Watch this basic explanation of how the Makey Makey works with completing a circuit66

 Connecting a Music Application to Makey Makey